jschneider23/FullStackDemo/README.md

 ### app.py

 The **app.py** module contains several functions which contain `@app.route()` decorators to bind each function to a URL.
-Each function is documented below similarly to the backend functions:
+The function return value `render_template("page_template_name.html", context = context)` is a Flask function where `page_template_name.html` is Jinja2 templating-formatted html file in the frontend/templates directory, which is a special directory Flask will look for when calling this function.  `context` is `dict` which contains various keys (used for template variables) and values (used to render in place of the template variables) depending on what is necessary from the server to fulfill the purpose of a page.  `context` is the name of the parameter of the Flask function and, for readability purposes, is also the name of the `dict`.

 #### `home()`